Dr. Cole Peterson

 Following Dental School, Steve entered the United States Air Force as a Captain, where he completed a General Practice residency in Washington D.C. at Malcom Grow Medical Center and became a Fellow in the Academy of General Dentistry.
 During his tour at Bolling Air Force Base in Washington, D.C., Steve took courses at the Armed Forces Institute of Pathology and the FBI Academy at Quantico, Virginia.

 After practicing general dentistry for the Air Force in Germany, Steve pursued post-graduate training at the University of Texas Health Science Center and Wilford Hall Medical Center at San Antonio, Texas earning both a Certificate of Periodontics and Master of Science degree.
 His research has appeared in four scientific journals and he won recognition in the Pritchard Prize competition for dental research.
+The University of Texas Health Science Center is a world leader in research in aspects of bone biology, inflammation research, extracellular matrix biology related to regenerating new bone and controlling the loss of bone under a variety of conditions, and bone ridge augmentation in periodontal and implant patients.
 He completed the Institute for Laser Dentistry Category 2 Dental Laser Course.

 After returning stateside, and realizing an opportunity to move to Bozeman, Steve served his final four years in the Air Force Reserve at Fairchild Air Force Base in Spokane, Washington while simultaneously practicing periodontics in Bozeman.
 Steve retired from the Air Force as a Colonel in 2009.

-Steve is a member of numerous local and national dental organizations, served as president of the Intermountain Society of Periodontists and has been inducted as a fellow in the International College of Dentistry.
+Steve is a member of numerous local and national dental organizations, leads a local dental study club, served as president of the Intermountain Society of Periodontists, and has been inducted as a Fellow in the International College of Dentistry.
 He is a Diplomate of the American Board of Periodontology which requires extensive testing.
 Additionally, as a Diplomate he must demonstrate up to date knowledge of periodontal and implant therapy by taking examinations every few years.

-Steve and Colleen love spending time together in the outdoors including road and mountain biking; hiking with their two German Shepherds; and telemark and alpine skiing.
-Although they have enjoyed their abundant opportunities for travel they are extremely enthusiastic about their decision to settle down in their favorite choice of mountain towns.
+Steve and Colleen love spending time together in the outdoors including road and mountain biking; hiking with their two German Shepherds; and telemark, cross country, and alpine skiing.
+Although they have enjoyed their abundant opportunities for travel they are extremely enthusiastic about their decision 17 years ago to settle down in their favorite choice of mountain towns.